Manuel2u/Backend-Test-001/README.md

 - **Authentication & Security:**
   - Use your preferred authentication method.
-  - Store passwords securely and encrypt all doctor notes so raw notes cannot be retrieved.
+  - Store passwords securely and encrypt all doctor notes so raw notes can ONLY be seen by the patient or doctor (Hint. end-to-end encryption).

 ### 2. Patient–Doctor Assignment
 - **Doctor Selection:**